Jewish Student Life

 At Eastman:

 Some Jewish graduate students at Eastman choose to participate in general activities of Eastman Hillel.
 Others prefer to primarily connect with other graduate students across the University.
-Whatever you prefer, UR Hillel is here to help!
+Whatever you prefer, URochester Hillel is here to help!

 At the School of Medicine and Dentistry (SMD) & University of Rochester Medical Center (URMC):